Chocolate Banana Cheesecake

 Either way, it means I have an annual opportunity to work on my cheesecake skills and try new flavors.

-This year, he poured over cheesecake flavors offered at various bakeries, and settled on a chocolate banana cheesecake.
+This year, he poured over cheesecake flavors offered at various bakeries and settled on a chocolate banana cheesecake.
 (He normally requests this dark chocolate cheesecake, so this wasn’t too big of a deviation from the norm.)

-Because banana can be a fairly muted flavor sometimes in desserts, and I know how much my husband loves chocolate, I did this as a layered cheesecake: a layer of chocolate cheesecake, topped with a layer of vanilla cheesecake, topped with chocolate ganache.
+Because banana can be a fairly muted flavor sometimes in desserts, and I know how much my husband loves chocolate, I did this as a layered cheesecake: a layer of chocolate cheesecake, topped with a layer of banana cheesecake, topped with chocolate ganache.

 Cheesecake: With or Without Starch?

 Before we get further into this particular chocolate banana cheesecake, let’s talk about the types of cheesecake for a minute.
 There are two general styles for cheesecake: those with an added starch, and those without.
 Time for my favorite subject… some kitchen chemistry!